UNISvalbard/gnss-compendium/control_station_data.md

+(base:station:reference:data:download)=
-# Downloading base station dGNSS data
+# Downloading base station GNSS data

 For post processing of the acquired dGNSS data in the field we require additional data from a base station.
 At UNIS we have access to the Longyearbyen base station data ("LYRS") through Kartverket.